#KnoxCollege Prairie Fire senior Jarrelyn McCall is just the third player in the history of Knox women's bask...

 The room fee covers the period when the residence halls are officially open, from the day before registration to the last day of examinations in each regular academic term.
 The fee also covers, for new students, the orientation period in the autumn; and for graduating seniors, the period to Commencement in the spring.
 A separate charge is made for December Break.
 Students who wish to occupy their rooms at other times must make special arrangements with the Dean of Students.
 Knox College reserves the right to enter and examine residence halls at any time.

-Most of the rooms in the College residence halls are double occupancy ($5,040).
-Students may request a single and, if assigned one, are charged $6,086 for a standard single room.
-The room fee at Hamblin Hall, 240 W. Tompkins, and 284 W. Tompkins can be found on the fee schedule under Room Fees.
+Most of the rooms in the College residence halls are double occupancy.
+Students may request a single and, if assigned one, are charged an additional fee.
+Additional fees are also charged if you live in Hamblin Hall, 240 W. Tompkins, and 284 W. Tompkins.
+View all residence hall fees.

 Entry into the student dining halls is monitored by means of an electronically coded, nontransferable identification card, which may carry a penalty for misuse.
 A $15 fee is assessed for replacement of a lost identification card.